isomerpages/sndgo-corp/_community/1-smart-nation-ambassdor.md

 Check out our schedule of upcoming events that you can volunteer for here](https://www.volunteer.sg/volunteer/agencies/agency_details?code=SmartNation)

-For more updates on Smart Nation events, follow us on Telegram:
+For more updates on Smart Nation events, follow us on Telegram:<p>
 <a href="https://t.me/SmartNationAmbassadors"><img src="/images/sna-tg.png"></a>